You’re not alone if you’ve ever wondered, “where should I invest my money right now?”

 In some instances, it may make the most sense to keep the money for a particular goal in cash.
 It is helpful to understand what options are available for cash savings.

 Savings accounts at a traditional bank or credit union: This is likely the most familiar option.
 Traditional and commercial banks remain popular for their large geographical footprint.
-Note that many traditional banks pay a low rate of interest on any cash holdings.
+Note that many traditional banks tend to pay a relatively low rate of interest on any cash holdings.

 Money market funds: Often found in brokerage accounts, a money market fund is a fund that holds cash and or other “very liquid investments,” like short-term government securities.

-Certificate of deposit (CD): A certificate of deposit is a savings account that holds money for a fixed amount of time, like one year or three years.
+Certificate of deposit (CD): As discussed previously, certificate of deposit is a savings account that holds money for a fixed amount of time, like one year or three years.
 A fixed rate of return is paid out during that period.
 Generally, there is a penalty to cash out a CD prior to expiration.

 When considering cash as an asset class, consider the risk and reward tradeoff, just as one would for any other investment type.
 Although cash might not be risky when considered in terms of volatility, it does not come without risk.
 Cash carries the risk of losing value over the long-term due to the effects of inflation, or prices rising over time.